 - The head of data science should be part of this to help identify data, as well as resource gaps.

-- IT is a key partner, and the head of IT and infrastructure needs be involved to plan for production deployments.
+- IT is a key partner, and the head of IT and infrastructure needs to be involved to plan for production deployments.

 - The head of product management needs to be involved when the predictive models require integration into products (internal or external).

-Clearly define the business issue, identify and define success metrics.
+Clearly define the business issue, and identify and define success metrics.
 The steering committee should also be responsible for distinguishing secondary metrics and dependencies.
 For instance, you could establish a goal to improve recurring revenue by 5 percent, which may be impacted by external factors not influenced by predictive analytics.
 Break down the contribution of each action, such as customer acquisition rate and churn rate in relation to recurring revenue, to help determine whether progress aligns with your goals.
-While it is important to establish the business success criteria, it is also important to set infrastructure governance policies over usage of resources over the lifecycle of each initiative.
+While it is important to establish the business success criteria, it is also important to set infrastructure governance policies over the usage of resources over the lifecycle of each initiative.

 Build Staffing plan